BRADENTON -- The first surprise upon arrival was to see Nick Bollettieri wearing a shirt.

 The academy is increasingly imposing with its 450 developed acres.
 There are new dormitories, an on-campus school and a new football stadium with an Olympic-size track.

-Whatever its public transport issues, it is a place where aspiring soccer and basketball stars rub hopes and dreams with aspiring lacrosse and tennis stars, and it is resolutely international, with its student body of more than 900 coming from 80 countries, with the biggest growth coming from Asia and South America.
+It is a place where aspiring soccer and basketball stars rub hopes and dreams with aspiring lacrosse and tennis stars, and it is resolutely international, with its student body of more than 900 coming from 80 countries, with the biggest growth coming from Asia and South America.

 In the course of just one hour on the courts in December, Bollettieri gave individualized instruction to students from China, Mexico, Ecuador, Russia, Sweden, Turkey and the United States.
 He had already given a private lesson to a young Bulgarian at 6:30 that morning.